boufik/Cyber-Handbook-Practices/VMs/Kali/setup_kali.md

 sudo usermod -aG docker $USER
 ```

 In order for the last command to be "registered", we need to restart our VM.
-So, in the next VM session, we will execute Docker commands without `sudo`.
+So, in the next VM session, we will able to execute Docker commands without `sudo`.

-# 4. Snapshot
+# 5. Snapshot

 Before, we turn off our VM, it is a great idea to create a snapshot of the current state.